 The collection confirms that some of the biggest trends we’ve witnessed this spring and summer will continue through the fall, including cut-outs, party dressing, going-out tops, and statement sleeves.
 Feathers — seen on hats, capes, and jackets — are also becoming the protagonist in 2021, thanks to designers and celebs like Harry Styles.
 (Search for “feather boas” spiked 1,500% on Lyst, a global fashion search platform, after the Grammy Awards, where Styles wore three consecutive feather boas in one night.)

 Valentino’s collection also signals the return (whether you like it or not) of colourblocking, with standout combinations including purple and green, as well as pink and neon green.

 A staple of the 2010s, colourblocking made an appearance earlier this season, at Bottega Veneta and Brandon Maxwell’s spring collections, with subversive takes on monochromatic dressing that contrasted lighter and bolder hues of the same colour in one outfit.
 (Think: a pink top paired with a red bottom and a burgundy blazer, as seen on Prada’s spring 2021 runway.)
 Back in 2010, designers like Raf Simons, Jil Sander, and Prabal Gurung defined the colourful aesthetic, while retailers like J. Crew and Zara took the popular runway trend to the masses.

-Though colourblocking is already a bold trend, Valentino is pushing its limits, pairing it with glamorous accessories that make sweatpants look so 2020.
+Though colourblocking is already a bold trend, Valentino is pushing its limits, pairing it with glamorous accessories that make joggers look so 2020.
 Take a look at the full collection below.